aybykovskii/aybykovskii/README.md

   - 🔭 I’m working as a Software Engineer and contributing to frontend for building web applications.

-  - ⚡ In my free time, I study new features in the frontend world and write various small projects for the soul.
-The last of them [Telegram Weather Bot](https://github.com/vvcigy/weather-telegram-bot)
+  - ⚡ In my free time, I study new features in the frontend world and write various small projects for the soul

 ---